 Self-improvement is often no more than self-criticism in an alluring outfit.
-Our culture focuses obsessively on the endless quest for improvement, but there’s a much more thrilling area of inquiry: What parts of ourselves are aching for expression, and why do we flee their heat?
+Our culture focuses obsessively on the endless quest for improvement, but as I describe in my book Deeper Dating, there’s a much more thrilling area of inquiry: What parts of ourselves are aching for expression, and why do we flee their heat?

 Our quest for self-improvement is usually booby-trapped from the start, because it begins with the tyranny of comparison—how can we become the person we think we should be?
 A classic twelve-step slogan carries the warning “compare and despair”--and that’s often just what happens when we fix ourselves in order to find love or earn self-esteem.